EQT

 Topic Highlights

-Our employees are our most important asset.
-We value each member of our workforce and their contributions to our mission to become the operator of choice for all our stakeholders.
-We strive for a work experience focused on safety, career development, health and benefits, and strong relationships.
+Our employees are our greatest asset.
+We value each member of our workforce and the unique contributions they make toward our mission of becoming the preferred operator for all our stakeholders.
+We are committed to fostering a work experience focused on safety, career development, health and benefits, and meaningful relationships.

-• Contributed $750 to each employee’s Health Savings Account, with additional opportunities for company contributions upon the completion of specified wellness initiatives.
+• We continued our commitment to employee well-being by offering a maximum company contribution of $750 to each eligible employee’s Health Savings Account upon completion of specified wellness initiatives.

-• Were named as a National Top Workplace by Energage and one of Pittsburgh’s Top Workplaces.
+• We were named a National Top Workplace by USA Today.

 Management of material topic

-To establish ourselves as the operator of choice for all stakeholders, we aim to develop a strong, engaged workforce and foster a culture aligned with our mission.
-We rely on a broad range of skills to run our business, including technical skills to operate our well pads and administrative skills to run our business operations.
-We are steadfast in our commitment to hire, retain, and develop the best and brightest in our industry and aspire to support employees so that they can find purpose and meaning in their roles.
+To position ourselves as the operator of choice for all stakeholders, we are dedicated to building a skilled and engaged workforce that aligns with our mission.
+Our success relies on a broad range of skills, including technical expertise to operate our production and midstream equipment and administrative skills that drive our business operations.
+We are committed to hiring, retaining, and nurturing the brightest talent in our industry and aspire to support employees in finding purpose and meaning in their roles.

 We embed our organizational values — Trust, Teamwork, Heart, and Evolution — into our company culture.
 Transparency, integrity, collaboration, and a willingness to look for better ways to operate support our end-goal of producing timely, accurate data to help guide our decisions.

-We aim to foster growth in our employees and listen to their concerns.
-We leverage our digital capabilities and programs to recruit talent and promote learning, development, and performance.
-We also use our digital work environment to engage directly with our employees by sharing company updates, highlighting personnel accomplishments, and soliciting employee feedback.
-With internal polls and surveys, employees can provide feedback to management on the technology we use, their work experience, and the overall company culture.
+We aim to foster employee growth and actively listen to their concerns.
+By leveraging our digital capabilities and programs, we recruit top talent and promote continuous development and performance improvement within our workforce.
+Our digital work environment also allows us to engage directly with our employees to share company updates, highlight personnel accomplishments, and solicit employee feedback through internal polls and surveys.
+These insights help us understand employee experiences with our technology, work environment, and overall company culture.

-We measure the career development of our employees by tracking personal growth, contributions to value creation, and recognition of individual actions.
-As we continue to create a purpose driven workforce, we seek and respond to employee feedback to shape our policies and actions to be the best that we can be.
+We measure employee performance and career development by tracking personal growth, contributions to value creation, and recognition of individual achievements.
+As we build a purpose-driven workforce, we continually seek and respond to employee feedback to refine our policies and actions to be the best that we can be.

 Attracting Talent

-When we recruit talent and promote job opportunities, we communicate who we are as an organization — a company with a deep history that is a leader in innovation and committed to modernization.
+In our recruitment efforts, we communicate who we are as an organization — a company with a deep history, innovative leadership, and a commitment to modernization.
 Our Human Resources (HR) team seeks to attract talent by showcasing who we are and what we do on our company website, Careers webpage, and social media, including LinkedIn and Glassdoor.
-We leverage numerous job boards, as well as LinkedIn, to distribute job opportunities and network with candidates.
+We utilize various job boards to distribute job opportunities and network with candidates.
 We also maintain a section on our Careers webpage to redirect job seekers to our service providers’ career pages, supporting EQT’s supply chain talent needs.
 Our policies comply with all federal and local regulations, including the Equal Employment Opportunity Commission and Americans with Disabilities Act, to promote fair and equitable recruitment practices.
 We also promote career mobility by maintaining Internal Applicant Guidelines.

 While we continue to seek and hire qualified candidates from our local communities, we anticipate that our flexible work arrangement policies and remote work opportunities will continue to allow us to broaden our talent search.
 Additionally, our remote work policy has enabled us to retain employees who would have otherwise considered leaving our company due to personal or family relocation.
 We understand that life outside of work is a top priority, and we want to support our employees as they navigate important life transitions.